 MSG to Outlook Transfer – User’s Manual

 Even though “email conversion” may sound technical and complex, it may be a fairly simple routine if you have the right tool at hand.
-Conversion can be easily automated, and this is what MSG to Outlook Transfer was designed for.
-The program is a compact tool that takes MSG files from a user-defined source folders and transfers them to a specified MS Outlook profile.
+Conversion and import can be easily automated, and this is what MSG to Outlook Transfer was designed for.
+The program is a compact tool that can export MSG files from user-defined source folders and transfer them to a specified MS Outlook profile or a PST file.

 MSG format and program capabilities

-The MSG format is the native data format used by Microsoft Outlook for storing messages with attachments, contacts, tasks and other types of objects.
-MSG files can be binary (if generated by Outlook) or text-based (if saved in The Bat!, Zimbra or PMMail 2000).
-The tool supports both types and allows the user to choose between the two using a corresponding command would be found in the main menu.
+The MSG file format is the native Outlook data format for storing messages with attachments, contacts, tasks, and other types of objects.
+MSG files can be binary (if generated by MS Outlook) or text-based (if saved in The Bat!, Zimbra or PMMail 2000).
+The tool supports both types and allows the user to choose between the two.
+You can import MSG files into Outlook using a corresponding command found in the main menu.

-The key advantage of MSG to Outlook Transfer is its ability to save users money and time.
-Without the program, email conversion tasks would have to be outsourced to specialized services charging ample fees per conversion or even charging by the hour.
-MSG to Outlook Transfer helps avoid those expenses by enabling users to perform conversions on their own and a lot faster than it would normally take with a specialized service.
+The key advantage of MSG to Outlook Transfer tool is its ability to save users money and time.
+Without the program, email conversion and export tasks would have to be outsourced to specialized services charging ample fees per conversion or even charging by the hour.
+MSG to Outlook Transfer helps avoid those expenses by enabling users to perform MSG into Outlook conversions on their own and a lot faster than it would normally take with a specialized service.

 Created for the widest audience possible, the program has an interface that even novices can use without any problems.
-The main program windows contains the source folder selection field, a large text area that populates with the names of MSG files located in the source location, a smaller area with log entries added during the conversion, as well as a button that initiates the MSG to Outlook import procedure.
+The main program window contains the source folder selection field, a large viewer, – the text area that contains with the names of MSG files located in the source location, a smaller area with log entries added during the conversion, as well as a button that initiates the import procedure on Outlook 2016, 2013, 2010 and older.

 Prior to starting MSG to Outlook Transfer, you need to prepare the source data.
-Make sure the files are located in single folder and sorted by subfolders, if necessary.
+Make sure the files are located in a single folder (you can create a new folder for convenience) and sorted by subfolders, if necessary.
 Make sure you know the format of your files.
 If you know that they were generated by Microsoft Outlook, they will be in the binary format.
 If not, your MSG files will be text-based.
 This will define the choice of the conversion mode at a later stage.

-Below is a step-by-step guide to converting MSG files to Outlook:
+Step-by-step Guide to Convert Multiple MSG files to Outlook:

 - Click the browse button (with three dots) to open the standard folder selection dialog.
 Navigate to the folder containing the source files and confirm your selection.
 The path to the folder will be displayed in the source folder field in the top part of the window.

-- Click the “Find storages” button to populate the list of MSG files in the “Email Containers” area
+- Click the “Scan Folder” button to populate the list of MSG files in the “Email Containers” viewer area

 - If you are sure that the files you are converting were exported from Outlook, it means that they are in Outlook’s native binary format and you don’t need to change the program settings.
 If the source files were generated in The Bat! or PMMail 2000, Zimbra, they are text-based, and you need to switch the program to a corresponding processing mode by ENABLING the “Use internal format processor” option in the program menu.